Zohran Mamdani becomes first Muslim mayor of New York

 Generational shift

-Mamdani exposes deep fissures within the Democratic Party, causing party elders to hesitate.
+Mamdani exposes deep fissures within the Democratic Party, causing party veterans to hesitate.
 Senate Minority Leader Chuck Schumer, 74, was first elected to the New York State Assembly almost 17 years before Mamdani was born.
 He has withheld his endorsement, while House Minority Leader Hakeem Jeffries only recently lent his support.
 Both are staunch defenders of Israel.
 The party's progressive wing and younger leaders are far more enthusiastic.
 Even Governor Kathy Hochul, a centrist Democrat and vocal supporter of Israel, has endorsed Mamdani.

 House Speaker Mike Johnson said Jeffries' endorsement was a "political earthquake," a triumph for the insurgent left, and a dire omen for the centrists among Democrats.
 But there is no question that Mamdani has energised the progressive base on a platform that includes tax rises for the wealthy to fund social programmes, and unwavering advocacy for Palestinian rights.